Skip to content

 • August 23, 2019

 Elect Marilyn Moore for Mayor of Bridgeport Marilyn Moore is a lifelong resident of Bridgeport.
-Marilyn helped raise the minimum wage to $15 in this year’s legislative session at
+Marilyn helped raise the … Continue reading SEIU 1199NE Candidate Endorsements for 2019

 Connecticut